Myvar/icos-dev/api-docs.md

 ## Create

 ``https://api.myvar.cloud/build/create``
-Use this endpoint to create a new build, the body of the responce json will contain a Guid for the spesific build.
+Use this endpoint to create a new build, the body of the responce json will contain a Guid for the specific build.

 ## Upload